Vespher/PhorceBot-Framework/README.md

 # PhorceBot Framework
 A basic framework for a Twitch chat bot based on my own, PhorceBot.

 This framework handles all the basics of connecting a bot to Twitch's servers and parsing messages for use in commands and functions.
 It's open ended, letting you build on top in any way you want.
+The biggest goal of this framework is to be as simple as possible to set up for people with no/limited python or programming experience, and a great place for them to start learning these things.

 _Important_: This framework does not currently include any form of rate limiting.
 This is a vulnerability, and if abused, puts you at risk of receiving a temporary ban (30 minutes) from Twitch's chat servers.
 There are many ways to implement rate limiting, so I wanted to leave that up to the individual.
 Read more here: https://dev.twitch.tv/docs/irc/guide/